taceconomics/taceconomics-r/README.md

 	library(taceconomics)
 	taceconomics.apikey(YOUR_APIKEY)

-You can now query a data using the function getdata() or by using the Path as defined in the next chapter :
+You can now query a data using the function getdata() which return the query with xts format, or by using the taceconomics.api call to get raw data :

 	getdata("weo/NGDP_RPCH","EGY")
 	taceconomics.api('data/weo/NGDP_RPCH/EGY')